softprops/less-sbt/README.md

 ### using less's built-in css minification

-The `lesscss` provides a build-in minifier which you can to to shink your compiled css.
+`lesscss` provides a build-in minifier which you can to to shink your compiled css.
 To override the default `mini` setting, add following to your build definition after including the less settings.

     (LessKeys.mini in (Compile, LessKeys.less)) := true